ISISNeutronMuon/MDANSE/Doc/_build/html/_sources/pages/gui.rst.txt

 fulfils the relation of detailed balance.
 Formally, the correction :math:`48` is correct to first order in :math:`\hslash`.
-Therefore, it cannot be used for large *q*-values which correspond to large momentum transfers
+Therefore, it cannot be used for large *q*-values which correspond to large momentum transfers :math:`\hslash q`.

-.. math:: \hslash q

-.
 This is actually true for all correction methods which have suggested so far.
 For more details we refer to Ref.
 [`18 <#SignetBibliographie_018>`__].